What Documents Do You Need When Buying a Car from a Private Seller?

 - Check the VIN.
 The vehicle identification number can give you crucial insight into the vehicle and its history.
 You should also check the VIN to ensure it matches the VIN on the title.

-- Look up fair market value of the vehicle using Kelley Blue Book.
+- Look up the fair market value of the vehicle using Kelley Blue Book.